colebaty/gencyber/sql-lesson.md

 # `sqlmap`

+hopefully you can see that queries can become very complicated. also, not all databases share the same structure. and unless you're working in SQL every day, it can be difficult to remember the query syntax. so it can be very tedious and time-consuming to manually enumerate web app databases.

 `sqlmap` is a command-prompt tool used to automatically enumerate and dump information from vulnerable databases.  by the end of this lesson, you will have used this tool to dump the database to your kali machine. this is the